 When starting a new business, it is vital to consider how you want to protect your personal and business assets.
-An LLC is one of the most popular business entity types that will help better protect yourself, especially when your startup has a high failure risk.
+An LLC is one of the most popular business entity types that will help better protect yourself when your startup has a high failure risk.

 Forming an LLC is the least complex business structure that has many advantages, but it is not for everyone.
-We have written a guide on forming an LLC to help you decide if an LLC is the right choice for your startup.
+Follow this guide on forming an LLC to help you decide if an LLC is the right choice for your startup.

 What is a Limited Liability Company (LLC)

 A Limited Liability Company (LLC) is a hybrid business structure that has characteristics of a sole proprietorship, general partnership, and corporation.
 It has the tax advantages of the non-corporation entities and limited liability protection of corporations.
-Depending on the State, it is likely to have an Operating Agreement that delineates some key aspects of the business.
-An LLC can get a tax identification number, open a bank account, and do business under its own name.
+Depending on the state, you will be required to have an Operating Agreement that delineates some key aspects of the business.
+An LLC can get a tax identification number, open a bank account, and perform business under its own name.

 What are the Advantages of Forming an LLC